imahdio/CSS-Essential-Training/02-Core Concepts/README.md

 split second-a very brief moment of time
 ## Project: Styling links
->-[In this project update](Project-Styling-links/css/styles.css), change the color of the initial state of the link.
+>-[In this project update](Project-Styling-links/css/styles.css), let's change the color of the initial state of the links.
 >1. add yellow color to all links on the page
 ![image](https://user-images.githubusercontent.com/64577273/148499478-4af3effc-3870-4924-9b5d-d387b25c7330.png)
 >